kurz-net/rule-one/README.md

 ## strategy overview

 ### 4 M's
-1. Meaning: Do you, as the one investing, have any special connection to the company?
+1. Meaning:
+  Only invest in a company, if you would hold it for 100 years and make your family's whole wealth depend on it. (p.
+53)
 2. Moat: Does the company excell at anything?
-Brand / Secret / Monopoly / Price / Convenience.
+  Can the company defend itself against "attacks" from the competition.
+There are various ways to do that: Brand, Secrets, Monopolies, Prices, Convenience.
 3. Management: Does the company have a good management?
 Look at the letters adressed to the investors.
+  The company wants to last and not just make a profit shortterm.
-4. Margin of Safety: Does the company have a safety net?
-Sticker Price & Margin of Safety
+4. Margin of Safety:
+  Can you buy it for a lower price, than it's worth currently?

 ### Fundamental Data
 - ROIC, EPS, Turnover / Earnings should have an avg. growth rate >= 10% over the last 10 / 5 / 1 year(s).